-This course includes a study of the anatomy and physiology of each body system and common pathology related to each system.
+This course presents anatomy and physiology of each body system and common pathology related to each system.
 A comprehensive study of the integumentary system, skeletal system, muscular system, nervous system, sensory system, endocrine system, respiratory system, digestive system, urinary system, and reproductive system is included.
 Common pathology related to these systems is studied that includes common signs and symptoms, etiology, methods of diagnosis, and treatment options.
 The interaction that occurs between systems and changes to the structure and function that occur across the life span within each system are identified.
 The course encourages the student to demonstrate critical thinking based on knowledge of academic subject matter required for competence in the medical assisting profession.
 Students will learn to incorporate the cognitive knowledge in performance of the psychomotor and affective domains in their practice as medical assistants in providing patient care.
-Pre-requisite: Successful completion of MAP-542 The Human Body in Health and Disease I with a "C" or better.
+Prerequisite: Successful completion of MAP-542 The Human Body in Health and Disease I with a "C" or better.

-The course provides the student with a supervised practicum in an ambulatory health care setting, performing psychomotor and affective competencies.
+This course provides the student with an eight week supervised practicum in an ambulatory healthcare setting, performing psychomotor and affective competencies.
+A minimum of 288 hours is obtained.
+On-site supervision is provided by an individual who has knowledge of the medical assistant profession.
+Students shall not receive compensation/payment, monetary or otherwise, from the practicum site.
 The course encourages the student to demonstrate critical thinking based on knowledge of academic subject matter required for competence in the medical assisting profession.
 Students will learn to incorporate the cognitive knowledge in performance of the psychomotor and affective domains in their practice as medical assistants in providing patient care.
 Pre-requisite: Successful completion all Medical Assistant curriculum courses (with the exception of ENG-105 Composition I) with a "C" or better.
 Co-requisite: ENG-105 Composition I.